Our return policy is as simple as it gets. If they don't fit well, no problem, we'd gladly exchange or issue a refund.

 Below are the steps for returning product for refund or exchange:

-1) Please contact our support team by sending us an email at email@example.com to notify them of the return or exchange.
+1) Please fill out the form below and a member of our team will contact you shortly.
 We will work with you to help you find a perfect fit, or refund you in full.
 We'll email you a postage paid label for you to ship the item back to us.

 2) We will either refund your money or send you the desired replacement pair, and provide you with a return shipping label.